 I’ve learned about the medicine of ease, rest, and letting go – things that were “dirty words” before, that I never allowed myself to really enjoy.

 And I’ve learned about the importance of the written word to preserve the memory of wise things we realize and then forget.

 Some of these things are meant to be shared, some are not.
 I don’t believe I will ever share the contents of my journals, but the least I can do is write this and hope that it will offer an inkling of hope to someone who needs it.

 There’s infinite wisdom in all of us that never gets shared because it never gets written.

 I’m grateful to have the drive and the opportunity to be writing and sharing this with you right now.

-As I said, even if it doesn’t do anything else for anyone, it achieved something immense for me.
+Even if it doesn’t do anything for anyone else, it achieved something immense for me:

 I’ve found the courage to share this despite all my shame.

 If you’re having suicidal thoughts, please call a help line immediately.
 Here is a list of services across different countries.

 Depression is a serious illness that should never be left untreated.
 Since writing this essay, I have grown a lot, and accepted that I shouldn’t do everything myself.
 I now have a great team on my side: a therapist, a psychiatrist, and my family doctor, who have all supported me greatly on my journey.
 Actually, I’ve seen 3 different therapists in the years after writing this, and each had a different approach.
 They were all very helpful.